antublue/test-engine/README.md

 - It uses a test class constructor approach, limiting you to Java inheritance semantics. (superclass before subclass construction.)

-- It doesn't provide the information detailed information during testing or summary information typically wanted for parameterized integration testing.
+- It doesn't provide the detailed information during testing or summary information typically wanted for parameterized integration testing.

 ## What is parameterized integration testing?